4renginy/Module11-UFOs/README.md

 Javascript has several futures specifically useful for data anlysis like creating dashboards, buttons, dropdown-boxes...by adding javascript we are creating a "dynamic web page"

 ## The idea
-So the idea is to create a interactive web page using javascript, html, and css together.
+So the idea is to create a interactive web page using [javascript_code](https://github.com/4renginy/Module11-UFOs/blob/main/Static/js/app.js), [html_index_file](https://github.com/4renginy/Module11-UFOs/blob/main/index.html) and [css_style](https://github.com/4renginy/Module11-UFOs/blob/main/Static/css/style.css) together.
 <br>In that page, she will have a big table with all the information in it, next to the table she will include filters to pull out specific data.
 <br>
 ![](https://github.com/4renginy/Module11-UFOs/blob/main/filter.PNG)